LeastAuthority/S4-2.0/README.rst

 (transactions can be read but funds cannot be spent).

 The master spending key(s) are maintained elsewhere.
-The wallet on the S4 2.0 deployment is given viewing keys for import.
+Each subscription is assigned a unique `Sprout z-addr<https://github.com/LeastAuthority/S4-2.0/issues/38>`_.
+As new subscriptions are created and addresses available on the node are allocated, the "pool" of addresses is diminished.
+Before the pool empties,
+new viewing keys are imported into the wallet.

 Tor
 ---